-GERY , Nose Appendix B
+Appendix B

-l with e, and Recommended Questions for the Team 1.
-Which specialists are on the team?
+Recommended Questions for the Team

+- 1. Which specialists are on the team?

-tistry 2.
-What are the qualifications of the individual members of the team?
+- 2. What are the qualifications of the individual members of the team?

-called 3.
-What kind of experience does the team have?
+- 3. What kind of experience does the team have?

-TOMY 4.
-How does the team communicate?:
+- 4. How does the team communicate?:

-ring a a) With each other?
+- a) With each other?

-ar and - In face-to-face conference? - Via email?
+- In face-to-face conference?

+- Via email?

 - Via written reports?

-erned b) With patients and families?
+- b) With patients and families?

-nction - In face-to-face conference?
+- In face-to-face conference?

-- Via phone? - Via email?
+- Via phone?

+- Via email?

 - Via written reports?

-ement

-with 5.
-Who will be the team contact person after our baby is born or following surgeries?
+- 5. Who will be the team contact person after our baby is born or following surgeries?

-is and 6.
-Does the team prefer a particular modified cleft palate bottle to another?
+- 6. Does the team prefer a particular modified cleft palate bottle to another?

-7. Who can assist with feeding if needed at the birth hospital?
+- 7. Who can assist with feeding if needed at the birth hospital?
 During the first year of life?

-ıdy of lation

-aining

-p, and

-beech,

-owing

-guage rience

-beech,

-STIC

-g that

-cowity